hanaheshamm/EEG-Eye-State-Prediction/README.md

 ## Notebook Link
 Access the notebook on Google Colab: [EEG-Eye State Prediction Notebook](https://colab.research.google.com/drive/11Tx7Q9Gn3SijbyZy9JCNR-W2RAcw72Xm?usp=sharing)

 ## 1- Introduction:
 Electroencephalography (EEG) is a non-invasive neuroimaging technique that records electrical brain activity over time.
 In this project, we aim to preprocess EEG data and develop a classification model to determine the state of the eyes (open or closed) based on the recorded signals.
+Additionally, Arduino code and hardware components were utilized to facilitate real-time actions, such as capturing or stopping image capture, based on the prediction of eye state.
 This project presents a comprehensive analysis of EEG signal processing and eye state classification using machine learning techniques.
 The dataset used contains EEG recordings from a single individual, capturing electrical brain activity while detecting the state of their eyes (open or closed).
-The report outlines the data characteristics, preprocessing methods, feature extraction techniques, and the application of a Random Forest Classifier for eye state classification.

 ## 2. Data Description: